 The Components flyout allows the management of components.
 Components are construction elements such as window frames or wall constructions that are regularly used in the various documents.

 In the upper half of the flyout, the list of the components at your disposal is displayed.
 In the lower half, a preview of the selected component is visible (figure 1).
 New components can be created, existing ones changed or deleted.
 Components can also be grouped together in categories, just like material and boundary conditions can be organized in such a manner (see Materials chapter for further details).
-Working with components is explained in detail in tutorial 2.
+Working with components is explained in detail in lesson 2.

 Creating a component can be done in two different ways: Either a part of a document can be turned into a component (selection), or the component can be created from an existing file.